rockhyrax0/Proton-Updater/README.md

 ### Will updating force my shader caches to recompile?

-Partly — but the naming scheme isn't why, and no design avoids it.
+Partly, but the naming scheme isn't why, and no design avoids it.
 A Proton update ships new DXVK and VKD3D-Proton, which generate different SPIR-V from the same game shaders, so Mesa's on-disk cache misses and pipelines rebuild on first launch.
 That's true of *any* Proton update by any tool, including clicking the button in ProtonUp-Qt.
 What the rolling-symlink design changes is *when*: the swap happens on a timer, so the stutter can land on a launch you weren't expecting it on.
-That's what `Previous` is for — switch back and you're on the old build immediately, no re-download.
+That's what `Previous` is for: switch back and you're on the old build immediately, no re-download.
 Prefer never being surprised?
 Disable the timer and run `proton-updater` by hand.

 ### Does it delete old versions?

-It keeps the two most recent builds per provider (`KEEP_BUILDS=2`) and prunes the rest after a successful install — that's what makes Latest/Previous work.
+It keeps the two most recent builds per provider (`KEEP_BUILDS=2`) and prunes the rest after a successful install.
+That's what makes Latest/Previous work.
 Raise `KEEP_BUILDS` for deeper history.
 Pruning only runs when a new build installs, so lowering it won't take effect until the next update.

 ### Do I need to restart Steam?

-If it was running during the update, yes — Steam reads `compatibilitytools.d` at startup.
+If it was running during the update, yes: Steam reads `compatibilitytools.d` at startup.
 You won't lose a pin either way, since the tool ID didn't change.

 ### Does this work with Lutris, Faugus or Heroic?

-Yes, with no configuration, because `~/.local/share/Steam/compatibilitytools.d` is the default shared runner directory for the umu ecosystem — one of the paths this script always populates.
+Yes, with no configuration, because `~/.local/share/Steam/compatibilitytools.d` is the default shared runner directory for the umu ecosystem, one of the paths this script always populates.
 Builds show up under this script's names (`Proton-CachyOS-Latest-v3`, `Proton-GE-Latest`), and `Previous` rollback works the same everywhere.

 This is also why it force-creates `~/.local/share/Steam` even if you only run Flatpak Steam: that path is where these launchers look regardless of how Steam is installed, and Faugus's own manager won't fetch the CachyOS `x86_64_v3` build at all.
 To only touch directories that already exist, delete the commented `mkdir -p` in `discover_compat_dirs`.